Sup2point0/Algorhythm/README.md

 Lose yourself in rhythmic delight as you jackhammer the keyboard to the beat!

-Inspired by the likes of *Phigros* and *Ryceam*, *Algorhythm* takes a spin on traditional lane-based keyboard rhythm games.

-Why have the lanes and keys be static?
-In *Algorhythm*, shifting lanes and changing keys unlock an intense and dynamic new experience.
+Why have the lanes and keys be static? *Algorhythm* takes a spin on traditional lane-based keyboard rhythm games, with shifting lanes and changing keys to unlock an intense and dynamic new experience.

 ### Features
  - 6 unique note kinds to discover